Step 1 - Creating a Template

 Each person then takes their individual template section and creates a color version.

 Note: It is important to use bright colors, patterns or textures for the light tones, and dark colors, patterns or textures for the dark tones.
-Sticking to this rule will help you to create a unified image and keep the result recognizable.
+Sticking to this rule will help you to keep a unified tone throughout the work and keep the image recognizable.

 The completed portrait can be a product of either design or chance: